Massachusetts Supreme Judicial Court

 The Massachusetts Supreme Judicial Court (SJC) is the highest court in the Commonwealth of Massachusetts.
 Although the claim is disputed by the Supreme Court of Pennsylvania, the SJC claims the distinction of being the oldest continuously functioning appellate court in the Americas, with a recognized history dating to the establishment of the Massachusetts Superior Court of Judicature in 1692 under the charter of the Province of Massachusetts Bay.
 (Note: The Supreme Court of Pennsylvania disputes this, claiming to be eight years older.)

 Although it was historically composed of four associate justices and one chief justice, the court is currently composed of six associate justices and one chief justice.
 Like the State of Maine, Massachusetts prefixes the name of its highest court with 'Judicial' to avoid confusion with the Massachusetts General Court, the state's legislature.

+The Legislature created the Massachusetts Court of Appeals in 1972, building the modern formation of the Massachusetts state court system.
+The three-tiered judiciary structure is composed of the Supreme Judicial Court, the Massachusetts Court of Appeals, and trial courts.
+The court is known to interpret the Massachusetts Constitution to offer more protection of civil liberties when compared with other courts across the country.

+The court does not have final jurisdiction for federal cases due to the Supremacy Clause, meaning they must follow the United States Supreme Court rulings when state laws conflict with federal laws or the U.S. Constitution.

 History

 The Massachusetts Supreme Judicial Court traces its history back to the high court of the British Province of Massachusetts Bay, which was chartered in 1692.
 Under the terms of that charter, Governor Sir William Phips established the Superior Court of Judicature as the province's local court of last resort (some of the court's decisions could be appealed to courts in England).
 When the Massachusetts State Constitution was established in 1780, legislative and judicial records show that the state's high court, although renamed, was a continuation of provincial high court.
 During and after the period of the American Revolution the court had members who were appointed by royal governors, the executive council of the Massachusetts Provincial Congress (which acted as the state's executive from 1775 to 1780), and governors elected under the state constitution.